Config-Guardians/sandbox-drift-generator/READme.md

 ### plan:
 - Have separate folders with a pair of apply and revert scripts to introduce the misconfigurations, and safely revert it back to secure state.
 - Have an interactive CLI (TUI) which would allow us to use a command to run any script

-(Optional)
-- Thinking of introducing a chaos feature: Randomly select 2 misconfigurations to run randomly -> Stress testing the Config-Guardian application.
-- Store the state to avoid the infrastructure from turning completely insecure.
+- Have a global controller to manage recipes and introduce stress testing, chaos mode which selects and applies randomly multiple recipes and applies it to the cloud at the same time.

 ## completed:
-- Infra (In progress)
+- Infra (Done)
     - S3 storage scenario (Done)
-    - SG network scenario (In progress)
+    - SG network scenario (Done)
-    - IAM identity scenario (In progress)
+    - IAM identity scenario (Done)
 - Bootstrap (Done)
-- Drift Generator (In progress)
+- Drift Generator (Done)
-    - S3 public apply (Done)
+    - S3 apply/revert recipes [3] (Done)
+    - IAM apply/revert recipes [3] (Done)
-    - S3 public revert (Done)
+    - SG apply/revert recipes [2] (Done)